Using the Clone Tool

 To select a new clone source, hold the Option key and click with the white circle on the space you want to clone.

-To adjust the softness, flow, and other parameters of the clone tool, click on the brush icon in the inspector palette.
+To adjust the softness, flow, and other parameters of the clone tool, click on the cogwheel icon in the inspector palette.
 The brush designer window will appear.
 Play around with the softness and flow sliders in particular to avoid hard edges around your cloned area.

 You can also pick a different brush to use while cloning by clicking on the brush preview in the inspector palette.
 You have a variety of soft and hard edge brushes to choose from.